spyrossak/TR24-Smart-Spaces-Hands-on-Lab/README.md

 # TR24 Smart Spaces Hands-on Lab

-Welcome to the TR24 Smart Spaces Hands-on Lab !
+Welcome to the TR24 Smart Spaces Hands-on Lab!

 We put together this workshop to help you understand the basic constructs of a Building Management